-To upgrade your VIP level, you don’t necessarily need to make over 15 million BUSD futures trading volume.
+To upgrade your VIP level, you don’t necessarily need to make over 15 million USD futures trading volume.

-You can also upgrade to VIP 1 by trading 1M BUSD or more on the spot exchange and enjoy lower futures fees.
+You can also upgrade to VIP 1 by trading 1M USD or more on the spot exchange and enjoy lower futures fees.

 You also need to hold a certain amount of BNB in your Binance account for each VIP tier.

 If you trade BUSD-margined perpetual contracts instead of USDT-margined ones on Binance Futures, you can pay lower fees when opening and closing your positions.

 BUSD-margined contracts have a maker fee of 0.012% and a taker fee of 0.03%.